yogidevendra/docs/docs/configuration_packages.md

-An Apache Apex Application Configuration Package is a zip file that contains configuration files and additional files to be launched with an [Application Package](application_packages.md) using DTCLI or REST API.
+An Apache Apex Application Configuration Package is a zip file that contains configuration files and additional files to be launched with an [Application Package](application_packages.md) using Apex CLI or REST API.
 This guide assumes the reader’s familiarity of Application Package.
 Please read the Application Package document to get yourself familiar with the concept first if you have not done so.